 Once the paperwork is accepted and processed, you will then receive your documents and card(s).
 Many banks will provide your account information on the spot and then mail your card(s) within two weeks, and others will provide everything to you on the spot.
 (You may even receive a gift for signing up for an account, such as a calendar or notebook!)
 However, once you have your branch and account number, your account is considered open.

-Unique Quirks of Japanese Bank Accounts
+Characteristics of Japanese Bank Accounts

 ATM and Debit Cards